Gexkill/sweng2/RASD/src/index.md

 ![TimePickerActivity][mob2]
 ![LocationActivity][mob3]

-In android the phone number it's taken by the app ( Permissions.READ_PHONE_STATE )
+In android the phone number is taken by the app (Permissions.READ_PHONE_STATE)

 **desktop**